 With few natural resources to depend on, Singapore’s economic success is largely attributed to its extensive trade networks and government initiatives that have made it extremely attractive for companies to set up in Singapore, regardless of whether they are multi-national corporations (“MNCs”) or budding entrepreneurs.
 Below is the complete guide on Singapore company incorporation.

-Notably, Singapore was ranked top in the World Bank’s annual survey of 189 economies on the Ease of Doing Business for the tenth consecutive year.
+Notably, Singapore was ranked second in the World Bank’s annual survey of 189 economies on the Ease of Doing Business 2021.
 The World Bank’s annual survey considered the administrative burden of the tax system, ease of obtaining utilities and the number of procedures to be completed before a company could be incorporated.

 Before incorporating a company in Singapore, the business owners should first decide on several things and ensure that certain items are prepared prior to incorporation, namely: